marcelegros/librarians-paradise/README.md

-Source code for the Legrosports website.
+Source code for the James Hurley website.